GaryOderNichts/Bloopair/README.md

 - Copy the `30_bloopair.rpx` from the .zip file to the `modules/setup/` folder of your target environment on the SD Card.
   This would be `wiiu/environments/tiramisu/modules/setup/` for Tiramisu.
 - Copy the `wiiu` folder from the .zip and copy it to the root of your SD Card.
-  If you're using aroma you can delete the `Bloopair_pair_menu.rpx` in the `wiiu/apps` folder and use the .wuhb instead.
+  If you're using aroma you can delete the `Koopair.rpx` in the `wiiu/apps` folder and use the .wuhb instead.

 Make sure you're using Tiramisu or Aroma.
 Follow https://wiiu.hacks.guide/#/ to setup Tiramisu.
 More info about Tiramisu here: https://maschell.github.io/homebrew/2021/12/31/tiramisu.html